kairugakuo2/Personal-Projects/README.md

-# Odin Projects
+# Projects

-This is a collection of work related to The
+This is a collection of my work!
-Odin Project.
 Look below to see projects:

 [Recipes Project](odin-recipes/index.html)